DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-30-assigning-applications-to-users.md

 Users need to be able to assign their applications to users within their organisation.

+## User data analysis

+### Number of users in an organisation

+The number of users in an organisation varies between Higher Education Institutes (HEI), School Centred Initial Teacher Training (SCITT) and School Directs (SD).

+- Number of users in an HEI: average 6, maximum 37
+- Number of users in a SCITT: average 3, maximum 10
+- Number of users in an SD: average 3, maximum 18

+Research has shown that providers with a large number of users will typically assign applications to individuals to process.
+Those in smaller teams do not.

+### Percentage of users linked to one or more organisation

+- 76% of users are linked to 1 organisation
+- 16% of users are linked to 2 organisations
+- 8% of users are linked to 3 or more organisations

+For the 24% of users who have two or more organisations, we need to differentiate between the users, so the signed in user knows who is in each organisation.

+### Percentage of users with a unique name

+- 97% of users have a unique first and last name in Manage
+- 3% of users do not have a unique first and last name in Manage

+For the 3% of users where there are duplicate names and the users are in the same organisation, we need to differentiate between them.

 ## What we changed and why

 We introduced a way for users to assign an application.
 This allows providers to manage who within their team is responsible for an application.